The Bankrate promise

 - Penalties for early withdrawal – You may lose the tax-deferral benefits of an annuity and even be hit with a bonus penalty for withdrawing your money before age 59 1/2.

-“It’s important to really understand the product well before proceeding to invest,” says Hamilton.
+“It’s important to really understand the product well before proceeding to invest,” says Chad Hamilton, CFP, senior vice president for practice management at Mariner Wealth Advisors.

 “For example, in order to recognize the benefit of a guaranteed income product, you may need to make the decision to turn on income – or annuitize – the account,” says Hamilton.
 “Typically, that decision is irrevocable, and it means you can no longer access the principal of the investment account, but instead it is a stream of income to you.”